La Mota Castle (Medina del Campo)

-The Castle of La Mota or Castillo de La Mota is a medieval fortress, located in the town of Medina del Campo, province of Valladolid, Spain.
+The La Mota Castle or Castillo de La Mota is a medieval fortress in the town of Medina del Campo, province of Valladolid, Spain.
 It is so named because of its location on an elevated hill, a mota (in Spanish), from where it dominates the town and surrounding land.
 The adjacent town came to be surrounded by an expanding series of walls in subsequent years, of which little remains.

 It has been protected by the state since 1904, first as a national monument and more recently as a site of cultural interest, or Bien de Interés Cultural.

 Overview

 The castle's main feature is the large outer barbican.
-The interior castle has a trapezoidal plan, with 4 towers and a square yard.
-It has a large square keep tower, and an inner curtain wall that was used for archers.
+The interior castle has a trapezoidal plan, with four towers and a square inner court.
+It has a large square keep and an inner curtain wall, which was used for archers.

-The castle was originally accessed through a drawbridge.
-It is made from local red brick, utilizing stone only for some details.
+Access to the castle was originally over a drawbridge.
+It is made from local red brick, stone being used only for some details.

 History

 Initial fortification of the village, repopulated after Moorish depredations, led to the creation of a fortress on the site, starting in 1080.
 The village soon grew alongside.
 In 1354, Henry of Trastamara is known to have taken the fortress by force.
-In 1390 King John I of Castile granted the town to his son, the infante Ferdinand of Antequera, future king of Aragon.
+In 1390, King John I of Castile granted the town to his son, the infante Ferdinand of Antequera, future king of Aragon.
 After the latter's death in 1416, his son, John II of Aragon, in 1433 taxed local residents to help the construction at the Mota.
-During the following century, the castle and town changed hands between the rival kings of Castile and Aragon, with the castle and town being sometimes held by opposing sides.
+During the following century the castle and town changed hands between the rival kings of Castile and Aragon, with the castle and town being sometimes held by opposing sides.
 In 1439, for example, the prince of Aragon locked the town gates, thereby imprisoning the Castilian king within the castle walls.
 In 1441, the Castilian king was able to obtain the surrender of some 250 soldiers of Aragon within the castle.